 "You got that right," Lucy muttered, crossing her arms over her chest and looking at him skeptically.
 "Now what are you really here for?
 I thought you were still back at the Academy."

 "I was," Natsu said, "but that place is boring without you around."
 He blushed a bit, looking away in momentary embarrassment.
 "Everyone agrees, wherever Lucy is the fun follows."

-"Or the danger," Lucy scoffed, rolling her eyes.
+"don't you mean danger?"
+Lucy scoffed, rolling her eyes.

 Natsu sniggered, "same thing right?"
 He joked carelessly.
 His eyes then grew serious and his smile fell, "the real reason I'm here is to give you something."

 Lucy looked at him in shock, unsure what to say.